Attentive Dilated Convolution for Automatic Sleep Staging using Force-directed Layout: Results and Discussions

-Overall, the model was able to correctly stage the sleep data automatically most of the time.
-Although there were significant fluctuations during the earlier epochs, it became more stable later on, and the validation performance was closely aligned with the training performance.
-The loss of the proposed function was consistently minimal, indicating good performance and preventing misdiagnosis.
+Overall, the model was able to automatically classify sleep data most of the time.
+Although there were significant fluctuations during the earlier epochs, they became more stable later, and the validation performance was closely aligned with the training performance.
+The loss of the proposed function was consistently minimal, indicating good performance and the prevention of misdiagnosis.